 Village Sidewalk Grant

-The Town was awarded an Agency of Transportation Bicycle & Pedestrian Grant for $490,000, now amended to $936,000, for construction of sidewalks extending from the existing sidewalks at the northern US Rte.
+The Town was awarded an Agency of Transportation Bicycle & Pedestrian Grant for $490,000, amended to $936,000, for construction of sidewalks extending from the existing sidewalks at the northern US Rte.
 2/VT Rte.
 14 intersection on the northeast side of the Village to the Village Bridge.
-The southern portion has already been constructed as part of the VTrans Village Bridge replacement project.
-A marked bicycle lane will be provided by narrowing traffic lanes through the village.
-The Town hired Kevin Russell as project manager and Dubois & King is preparing design and engineering plans for the project.
-Construction is planned for Summer 2020.
+The southern portion was constructed as part of the VTrans Village Bridge replacement project.
+The middle section of the sidewalk was built by a town-hired contractor during the 2020 construction season.
+Please get out and enjoy the results!

 Documents of interest: